jesseduffield/jesseduffield.github.io/_posts/2022-12-15-Unless-Responses.md

 That's the kind of code that could make a person fall out of their chair if they didn't notice the if-condition at the end.
 And yet, I like that I can use a post-if for a one-liner guard clause and save some vertical space.
 As long as the `if` is in peripheral vision from the start of the line, I'm fine with it.

-So I'm not an anti-abuse nazi (oxymoron I know), I just think that unlike post-if conditions, `unless` doesn't have enough of a benefit to justify the costs that I _personally_ perceive (more on that later).
+All of that to say that I'm not an anti-abuse nazi (oxymoron I know).
+I just think that unlike post-if conditions, `unless` doesn't have enough of a benefit to justify the costs that I _personally_ perceive (more on that later).

 Okay, so what if you have a linter rule that says you can't use unless with a negation (e.g. `unless !A`) and you can't use unless with a conjunction (e.g. `unless A || B`).
 Well then the capacity for abuse goes down dramatically.
 There are _still_ however, some things that a linter might fail to catch (depending on how sophisticated it is).
 For example: